-- 1) The fiscal manager is responsible for handling grant funds.
-All grant related expenses, income and in-kind contributions must be documented and reported at the end of the grant. - 2) Financial records for the grant project must be kept for inspection and/or audit for a period of five years following the submission of the final report.
-Financial records include receipts/invoices/bills documenting actual expenditures, signed statements documenting the provision of in-kind goods and services (see item 3), payroll statements/stubs, etc. covering all expenditures of grant funds, matching funds, and project income.
-The federal government, Humanities Montana, or their designee may make a full audit of the grantee's records relating to this grant. - 3) Keep accurate records of volunteered time and contributed services.
-This is your in-kind contribution.
-These records must be retained for five years as part of your financial records. - 4) Unless specified otherwise in your grant agreement, Humanities Montana does not require you to provide copies of receipts and in-kind forms with your final financial report.
-However, if you can't assure access to these records for five years as required, please provide copies of all receipts, inkind forms, and other documentation for ALL income and expense figures on your final financial report. - 5) Unless otherwise specified, upon receipt of the signed grant agreement Humanities Montana issues the check for your grant award to the name and address of the sponsoring organization.
+- 1) You are responsible for handling grant funds.
+All grant related expenses, income and in-kind contributions must be documented and reported at the end of the grant.
+Copies of all receipts must be filed with your final report. - 2) Unless otherwise specified, upon receipt of the signed grant agreement Humanities Montana issues the check for your grant award to the name and address of the sponsoring organization.
 Your sponsoring organization must have a DUNS number, the capability to deposit this check and write checks against the deposited funds.
-Humanities Montana writes checks to sponsoring organizations on the 5th and 25th of each month. - 6) Grant funds are provided, all or in part, by the National Endowment for the Humanities.
+Humanities Montana writes checks to sponsoring organizations on the 5th and 25th of each month. - 3) Grant funds are provided, all or in part, by the National Endowment for the Humanities.
 NEH and other federal requirements, constraints, and certifications applicable to this agreement and these funds are found at the Humanities Montana Grants webpage under "Required Federal Certifications."
-Grant funds may not be used for lobbying, capital/equipment purchase, liquor, or entertainment. - 7) Grant funds may be expended only for grant project purposes and activities as set forth in the grant application and budget or as subsequently modified.
+Grant funds may not be used for lobbying, capital/equipment purchase, liquor, or entertainment. - 4) Grant funds may be expended only for grant project purposes and activities as set forth in the grant application and budget or as subsequently modified.
 A request for any budget modification must be made in writing and approved by Humanities Montana before any expenditures differing from the original grant award are paid from funds provided by Humanities Montana.
-The types of modifications which require approval include: - Changes in project scope, purpose or activity - Changes in the project director or other key professional personnel identified in the grant application - Changes in any project budget line which exceed ten percent (10%) of the total budget, or five hundred dollars (\$500.00) whichever is greater - Changes which introduce or eliminate types or categories of expenditures
+The types of modifications which require approval include: - Changes in project scope, purpose or activity - Changes in the project director or other key professional personnel identified in the grant application - Changes in any project budget line which exceed ten percent (10%) of the total budget, or five hundred dollars (\$500.00) whichever is greater - Changes which introduce or eliminate types or categories of expenditures - Changes in duration of grant period (these changes must be submitted at least thirty (30) days prior to the termination of the grant period)

-- Changes in duration of grant period (these changes must be submitted at least thirty (30) days prior to the termination of the grant period) - Decreases in the level of cost sharing cash - Decreases in the level of cost sharing in-kind - 8) All project employees must have unemployment insurance and workers' compensation insurance.
+- Decreases in the level of cost sharing cash - Decreases in the level of cost sharing in-kind - 5) All project employees must have unemployment insurance and workers' compensation insurance.
 All state and local tax and employment laws, rules, and regulations applicable to employees paid from grant funds must be followed.
 All wages, fees, and non-employee compensation (e.g. honoraria) paid with grant funds must be reported to the appropriate local, state, and federal tax authorities, as required by law.
-Project staff and resource people are not employees of Humanities Montana, but are employees of the grantee. - 9) Unused grant funds at the end of the grant period must be returned to Humanities Montana.
+Project staff and resource people are not employees of Humanities Montana, but are employees of the grantee. - 6) Unused grant funds at the end of the grant period must be returned to Humanities Montana.